szczyglis-dev/py-gpt/README.md

 ![v2_idx2](https://github.com/szczyglis-dev/py-gpt/assets/61396542/6ea92bf0-ab20-4306-9e7a-8d35a25ea052)

 Built-in file loaders (offline): `text files`, `pdf`, `csv`, `md`, `docx`, `json`, `epub`, `xlsx`.
-You can extend this list in `Settings / Llama-index` by providing list of online loaders (from `LlamaHub`).
+You can extend this list in `Settings / Llama-index` by providing list of online loaders (from `LlamaHub`) - but only for Python version, will not work in compiled version.
 All loaders included for offline use are also from `LlamaHub`, but they are attached locally with all necessary library dependencies included.
 You can also develop and provide your own custom offline loader and register it within the application.